How to Get to Newfoundland, Canada

 You can also take the ferry from North Sydney to Port aux Basques (west coast) and from Argentia (east coast) back to Nova Scotia.

-Yes, the ferry is much longer (17 hours) and more expensive ($99.80 per person + $207.25 for a car).
-But you’re at the beginning of your holiday, so it’s not a problem.
+The crossing is much longer—about 16.5 hours—and current fares should be checked directly with Marine Atlantic.
+If you take it at the beginning of your trip, the overnight journey may fit naturally into your itinerary.
 Plus, you’ll be able to drive along Newfoundland’s south coast, which is famous for its beautiful scenery and blue whale sightings.
-Finally, you’re only 135km from St. John’s (the capital) in just 1h30 by car.
-Rental cars seem to be more readily available on this side of the island than the other.
-(If you’ve come on foot, for example).
+Argentia is about 135 km from St. John’s, or roughly a 90-minute drive.
+If you are traveling without a vehicle, check rental availability before booking, as options near ferry terminals may be limited.
 Also, if you’re planning to visit the whole of Newfoundland, my advice would be to go this way and save the (shorter) return trip to Nova Scotia for the end of your trip.

 In the meantime, I invite you to discover Terra Nova National Park.
-It is a beautiful park to explore.
+It is another beautiful place to explore on the island.

 Written by Sylvain PONS